 Unused plastic can be remelted and used multiple times.
 However, excessive heating will cause discoloration.

-The Differences Between Liquid Plastic and Resin –
+The Differences Between Liquid Plastic and Resin

 There are different types of resins – Natural and synthetic.
 The latter includes mainly two types – Thermoplastic resin and thermosetting resin.

-Natural resin and liquid plastic (plastisol) are very different from each other.
+Natural resin and liquid plastic (plastisol) are very different.
 The “resin” is a sticky and slimy substance that plants secrete.
-It’s a thick natural liquid used by plants for protection and healing.

-Natural resin’s main attribute is that it will harden and transform into a pleasing and transparent substance.
-It is tough to obtain, making it very expensive and mostly used in furniture making.
+Natural resin’s primary attribute is that it will harden and transform into a good and transparent substance.

-Talking about Liquid plastic, It’s a synthetic version of natural resin mostly used in jewelry making.
+Talking about Liquid plastic, It’s a synthetic version of natural resin primarily used in jewelry making.
 The term “resin” has a different meaning here; it’s an umbrella term for all the synthetically made viscous liquids that harden into a plastic surface.

-The more popular term for it is “epoxy resin,” and they’re available in many different shapes and sizes.
-One such rein is also called thermosetting resin, and it imitates natural resins to the extent that it looks and feels like it both in terms of solidity and liquidity.
+One such resin is also called thermosetting resin, and it imitates natural resins to the extent that it looks and feels like it both in terms of solidity and liquidity.

 Below is a table comparing the factors between both: